HarperDB/documentation/docs/reference/resource.md

 ## `getUpdatedTime(): number`
 This returns the last updated time of the resource (timestamp of last commit).
 This is returned as milliseconds from epoch.

+## `wasLoadedFromSource(): boolean`
+Indicates if the record had been loaded from source.
+When using caching tables, this indicates that there was a cache miss and the data had to be loaded from the source (or waiting on an inflight request from the source to finish).

 ## `getContext(): Context`
 Returns the context for this resource.
 The context contains information about the current transaction, the user that initiated this action, and other metadata that should be retained through the life of an action.